openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 .. note::

-  This example demonstates how to work with :doc:`action classification <../../../explanation/algorithms/action/action_classification>`.
+  To learn more about the model, algorithm and dataset format, refer to :doc:`action classification explanation <../../../explanation/algorithms/action/action_classification>`.

 *************************